 A dental checkup provides us with the opportunity to examine your oral health and monitor any changes that have occurred since your last visit.
 There are a variety of things a regular dental checkup could include, all of which are critical pieces to your oral health.

 Our dental checkup appointments begin with a full examination to provide us a basic overview of your current dental health.
 We will look carefully to detect any cavities, tooth decay or signs of gum disease.
 We then conduct a professional cleaning that eliminates any plaque, bacteria and other buildups on the teeth.
 This process begins with using dental equipment to scrape away accumulations on the teeth and gum line.
 Then we clean and polish the teeth to address any surface stains and provide a long-lasting sensation of freshness.
-We also do an oral cancer check on a regular basis to ensure we catch any diseases at early as possible.
-We check your face, tongue, throat gums and other soft oral tissues for any signs of risk or disease.
+We also do an oral cancer check on a regular basis to ensure we catch any diseases as early as possible.
+We check your face, tongue, throat, gums and other soft oral tissues for any signs of risk or disease.

-Occasionally on visits, we will use digital X-rays to obtain a detailed view of your oral structure detect any conditions that may be hidden beneath the surface such as internal decay, periodontitis, jawbone deterioration, cysts, and oral cancer.
-We also conduct these efficiently, so any discomfort is minimized, and we share the images with you if it’s necessary.
+Occasionally on visits, we will use digital X-rays to obtain a detailed view of your oral structure and detect any conditions that may be hidden beneath the surface such as internal decay, periodontitis, jawbone deterioration, cysts, and oral cancer.
+We also conduct these efficiently and offer dental sedation, so any discomfort is minimized, and we share the images with you if it’s necessary.

-Why are dental checkups important?
+Why are brushing and flossing important?